 - 20,000 mile service: When your BMW hits 20,000 miles, it is time to get the Inspection I service.
 Four major components will be inspected: the undercarriage, engine compartment, body/electrical equipment, and final inspection.
 While examining the undercarriage, our technicians will check the steering system, brakes, tires, and engine oil and filter.

 - 40,000 mile service: The 40,000 Inspection II service is more detailed than the previous maintenance service.
 On top of the regular inspection that Inspection I has, the 40,000 mile service will replace different parts like the filters and spark plugs.

 - 60,000 mile service: The 60,000 mile service will be the same as the Inspection I service, but will also include a thorough inspection of the parking brake lining, replacement of your spark plugs and air filters, inspection of the car’s body to spot any signs of rust, as well as a complete examination of flexible boots to spot any signs of leaks.

 - 90,000 mile service: The 90,000 mile service will just be a routine maintenance service.
 However, there will be additional work done too.
 The spark plugs, hoses, brake rotors, and timing belt will be inspected and replaced as needed.

 Ultimately, all cars require to be brought in for repair work.
-Whatever your demands are, you can take your BMW to Oscars Automotive.
+Whatever your demands are, you can take your BMW to Oscars Automotive for the BMW auto repair Boise, ID relies on.
 Happily serving residents of Boise and bordering areas since 2002, our highly-skilled technicians go through extensive auto repair work training.
 At Oscars Automotive, our leading goal is total customer satisfaction, and we will certainly see to it your car is dealt with superior service and cost-effectively.
 Right here’s some guiding concepts we adhere to daily: